 As observed in previous data breach mishaps reports, they are mainly due to the organization’s endpoints not adhering to a set of security policies or may be due to irregular asset health check-ups.

 SecPod SanerNow provides organizations with a centralized solution to fight against data breaches and any other endpoint attacks in the future.

-SanerNow offers the crucial capabilities to keep data breach in check: –
+SanerNow offers the crucial capabilities to keep data breaches in check:

 An easy password is an open gateway for attackers to access the network endpoints and steal confidential information.
 SanerNow allows IT Admins to set strong password policies with the compliance management feature to prevent this.
 IT admins can also enforce security compliance benchmarks across the endpoints and further build the security shield of their network.

-Software vulnerabilities can easily lead to many cyberattacks and data breaches are one among them.
+Software vulnerabilities can easily lead to many cyberattacks, and data breaches are among them.
 Any un-updated software can lead to various security loopholes.
 SanerNow has a vigilant vulnerability scanner that scans for any possible vulnerabilities right from low to critical exploit levels.
-The integrated patch management method helps to remediate almost any identified vulnerabilities instantly.
+The integrated patch management tool helps to remediate almost any identified vulnerabilities instantly.

-It is essential to understand the Indicators of Attack and Indicators of Compromise to identify the possibility of an Endpoint data breach.
-SanerNow’s powerful and precise Endpoint Threat Detection and Response Management Tool will allow the IT Admin to check any indications of Attack that can possibly cause a data breach.
-This tool has a lot to offer right from Anti-virus information, ARP Cache, Bit-Locker Information to XML File content, and many more.
+It is essential to understand the Indicators of Attack and Indicators of Compromise to identify the possibility of endpoint data breaches.
+SanerNow’s powerful and precise Endpoint Threat Detection and Response Management Tool will allow the IT Admin to check any indications of an Attack that can possibly cause a data breach.
+This tool has a lot to offer, right from Anti-virus information, ARP Cache, Bit-Locker Information to XML File content, and many more.